memory125/magic-vue/README.md

 # Vue Lifecycles Sample
 * This sample is for vue applicaiton lifecycle.
 * The vue applicaiton lifecycle includes: before create, created, before mount, mounted, before update, updated, activated, deactivated, before destroy, destroyed and error captured.

+# Product Sample
+* This sample is for a simple product application.